Call for Pre-Conference Workshops

 Selection Criteria

-- The degree to which the proposal is focused on an important and topical problem and the degree to which it is expected that the community will find the workshop interesting, exciting, and valuable.
+- The degree to which the proposal is focused on an important and topical problem and the degree to which it is expected that the community will find the workshop interesting, and valuable.

 - Diversity and inclusion, in all forms.
 (See expectations below.)